bifurcationkit/BifurcationKitDocs.jl/docs/src/periodicOrbitShooting.md

 Have a look at the [Continuation of periodic orbits (Standard Shooting)](@ref) example for the Brusselator.

 In order to plot the orbit during continuation, one has to recompute the orbit inside a `plotSolution` function passed to `continuation`.
 This is simplified by the function `get_periodic_orbit` which returns a solution to be plotted.
-We refer to [Period doubling in Lur'e problem (PD aBS)](@ref) for an example of use.
+We refer to [Period doubling in Lur'e problem](@ref pdlure) for an example of use.

 The docs for this specific `continuation` are located at [`continuation`](@ref).